Cas Anvar: Career

-He was founding Artistic Director of Repercussion Theatre.
-Anvar told CBC Radio’s Saskatoon Morning that he founded the company in order to avoid being typecast, so that he could cast himself in the roles he wanted to play.
+He was founding artistic director of Repercussion Theatre.
+Anvar told CBC Radio's Saskatoon Morning that he founded the company in order to avoid being typecast, so that he could cast himself in the roles he wanted to play.
 Since 1988 the company toured parks of Montreal, and then throughout North America, with the annual Shakespeare in the Park Festival.
 Meanwhile, he continued performing in theatre.

 In 1992, he debuted in Urban Angel, and has continued to perform roles in television and film.

 Anvar starred as journalist Kambiz Foroohar in the 2003 film Shattered Glass.

 Anvar guest-starred in an episode of NCIS that premiered in 2007.

 In 2011, he voiced Altaïr Ibn-La'Ahad in Assassin's Creed: Revelations.
 In the same year, he co-starred with Jake Gyllenhaal in the science fiction film Source Code.

 Anvar also appeared alongside John Cusack and Jennifer Carpenter in the horror film The Factory.

-Anvar was part of the cast of Argo, which won the SAG Award for Best Cast Performance in 2013.Anvar appeared as Dodi Fayed with Naomi Watts in the film Diana in 2013.
+Anvar was part of the cast of Argo, which won the SAG Award for Best Cast Performance in 2013.
+Anvar appeared as Dodi Fayed with Naomi Watts in the film Diana in 2013.

 Anvar starred in the science fiction television series The Expanse as Alex Kamal.
-It was first broadcast in December 2015.Anvar co-starred in the 2015 Oscar-nominated film Room.Anvar also starred in the 2015 mythological drama series Olympus, which aired on Syfy.
+It was first broadcast in December 2015.
+Anvar co-starred in the 2015 Oscar-nominated film Room.
+Anvar also starred in the 2015 mythological drama series Olympus, which aired on Syfy.

 In 2016, he joined season 3 of The Strain as Sanjay Desai.

-Anvar starred in the independent drama The Lie, an English-language adaptation of the German film Wir Monster, which premiered at the Toronto International Film Festival in 2018.In the same year, Anvar starred alongside Diane Kruger in the thriller The Operative.
+Anvar starred in the independent drama The Lie, an English-language adaptation of the German film Wir Monster, which premiered at the Toronto International Film Festival in 2018.
+In the same year, Anvar starred alongside Diane Kruger in the thriller The Operative.

 In 2019, he had a recurring role on How To Get Away With Murder as Robert Hseih.

 In November 2020, Alcon announced that Anvar would not be returning for the sixth and final season of The Expanse.

-In 2021, Anvar appeared in the television series FBI: International.
+In 2021, Anvar had a guest-role on the television series FBI: International.

-In 2024, Anvar co-starred with Lilly Singh in the comedy film Doin’ It.
+In 2024, Anvar had a supporting role in the comedy film Doin’ It, starring Lilly Singh.

-Anvar appeared in director Marc Furmie’s 2025 action drama Viper as Rafiq “Razor” Alizai.
+Anvar appeared in director Marc Furmie's 2025 action drama Viper as Rafiq “Razor” Alizai.